 - to develop the students’ outdoor living and travel skills (OLATS) – i.e. navigation, camping, knot tying, cooking on a camp stove and weather interpretation.

 Outdoor Education is... education in, for, and about the outdoors.Donaldson & Donaldson (1958)

-The Year-Level Camps are sequenced to progressively build the students’ confidence and comfort in the outdoors and within themselves.
-Unlike the Year 9 and 10 Outdoor Education elective subject, these camps are compulsory.
+Outdoor Education Camps are sequenced to progressively build the students’ confidence and comfort in the outdoors and within themselves.
+When studying Outdoor Education these camps are compulsory.
 The level of adventure and responsibility incrementally increases throughout the four providing opportunities for students to develop into confident and capable students who are organised and ready to contribute to their group.